-As per 2018 Verizon Data Breach report, 58% of the total victims were small businesses.
-Large businesses often get more media attention when they are attacked but it simply doesn’t convey that risks of cyberattack on small and medium businesses can be overlooked.
+As per the 2018 Verizon Data Breach report, 58% of the total victims were small businesses.
+Mostly, large businesses often get media attention when hackers attack those.
+It doesn’t convey that the risks of a cyberattack on small and medium businesses can be overlooked.

 - Myth: Someone outside the organization can facilitate an attack.

 - Fact: Insiders can also facilitate an attack and it could be difficult to find them.

 Someone must check any information that each employee has access to.
 Moreover, one must monitor outsider threat along with insider threats and there must be a system in place to avoid such threats.

 - Fact: Although a strong password is important yet it can be compromised.